 Two-part captions give flexibility and captions can be obtained automatically from a number of sources, such as Photo Gallery, Picasa and Windows Photos.
 More details here.

-Caption Pro can also adjust the aspect ratio of the image so that it can be seen in its entirety even when the platform or hard copy constrains the aspect ratio of the image.
+Caption Pro can also adjust the aspect ratio of images so that they can be seen in their entirety even when the platform or hard copy constrains the aspect ratio of the image.

 Captioning can be in any language supported by Windows, including Asian languages.

 A picture may be worth a thousand words but a few words about a picture can add greatly to its impact.
 Social media recognise this and all provide captioning and comment facilities for uploaded images.
 Face recognition addresses the problem of identifying people in a photo.
 But problems arise if you want to move images out of their social media setting.
 You can download the picture, but you can seldom download any associated text.

 Phone and tablet vendors recognise the importance of adding text to photos, and all provide some native capability in their products.
 However, they all write on top of the photos, which may be fine for some images, but not for all of them.
 In the pre-digital area, annotations were commonly underneath a photo in an album, or on the back of individual prints.

 If you use a personal computer you may have included information about pictures in file or folder names, or even in metadata.
 Many institutions advise this as a way of preserving information about a digital picture, but if you move the pictures to a tablet or phone, this information is not easily accessible – all you see are the pixels.